haoyuliao/AI-Reparability-scores-analysis/README.md

 # AI-Reparability-scores-analysis
 * The project provides a supervised and an unsupervised learning framework to evaluate the product repairability scores.
 An example of a smartphone dataset is used to demonstrate how the frameworks work.
+The models are built on pytorch and trained by GPU.

+## Install Dependencies ##
+* Python3
+* matplotlib
+* pandas
+* opencv-python
+* torch
+* torchvision
+* openpyxl
+* pytorch

 ## Supervised learning framwork ##
 * The framework is shown in the below picture.
 The input is a teardown image, and the output is the repairability scores.
 ![alt text](https://github.com/haoyuliao/AI-Reparability-scores-analysis/blob/main/Figures/Sup.jpg?raw=true)